Fakerr/hg-open/README.md

 # hg-open
-Open your mercurial project from your terminal (far from over)
+Open your mercurial project from your terminal